 Each revision history will be slightly different depending on the item.
 There may be a combination of system and user changes in the revision history.

-In order to restore an earlier version of a flexible asset, the flexible asset template must be the same.
-When viewing an earlier version of a flexible asset, if the template it was based on is no longer the same, we display all fields and the data contained in them that did exist based on the template used to store that version.
+To restore an earlier version of a Flexible Asset, the Flexible Asset template must be the same.
+If you're viewing an earlier version of a Flexible Asset and the template it was based on is no longer the same, we display all fields and the data contained in them that did exist based on the template used to store that version.

 Configurations, contacts, and locations

 In addition to changes made by users, a new version is logged when an update is pulled from a PSA integration during a sync.
 Syncs can occur on an item-by-item basis by clicking the "Sync now" button of a configuration, or through a full sync.
 These PSA versions may not have a name attached to them or, the name might be listed simply as "Sync."